 "Brand purpose is just a bunch of touchy-feely crap."

+I have been the recipient of this sentiment on a number of occasions.
+Usually, it's not put in such a direct manner.
+But the message is the there just the same.
 It could be any number of reasons that a leader might see embracing a purpose as a distraction at best.
-In my experience, it could be because they are in a market where competition is minimal (a rare situation – but I’ve seen it.)
-Or it could be that they are preoccupied with vexing operational issues that make them feel like they’re just trying to keep the wheels from falling off.
+In my experience, it could be because they are in a market where competition is minimal (a rare situation - but I've seen it.)
+Or it could be that they are preoccupied with vexing operational issues that make them feel like they're just trying to keep the wheels from falling off.
 Or perhaps, my favorite, they are just uncomfortable with the messy human stuff (I find this among CFOs or other leaders who are more comfortable with spreadsheets than with people issues).

 For these leaders, it's just touchy-feely crap.